insin/newforms/docs/widgets.rst

    :param Object kwargs: widget options, as specified in Select.

-.. js:class:: MultiWidget(widgets, [kwargs])
+.. js:class:: MultiWidget(widgets[, kwargs])

    A widget that is composed of multiple widgets.

-   You'll probably want to use this class with MultiValueField.
+   You'll probably want to use this class with :js:class:`MultiValueField`.

    :param Array widgets: the list of widgets composing this widget.
    :param Object kwargs: widget options.

+   **Prototype Functions**

+   .. js:function:: MultiWidget#formatOutput(renderedWidgets)

+      Creates an element containing a given list of rendered widgets.

+      This hook allows you to format the HTML design of the widgets, if needed -- by default, they are wrapped in a ``<div>``.

+      :param Array renderedWidgets: a list of rendered widgets.

+   .. js:function:: MultiWidget#decompress(value)

+      Creates a list of decompressed values for the given compressed value.

+      Subclasses must implement this function.

 .. js:class:: SplitDateTimeWidget([kwargs])